Trust & safety

 • How recently was each tutor checked? +

 Each verified tutor's badge expires three years from the date we approved it.
-PVG scheme membership itself is continuous rather than expiring on a schedule, so our 3-year re-verification cycle is what keeps the badge current.
-We send reminders 60 and 30 days before expiry.
+PVG scheme membership itself is continuous rather than expiring on a schedule, so the three-year re-verification cycle is what keeps the badge current.
+The badge drops from the profile automatically if re-verification is not completed in time.

 Related